noahlange/tiddlymark/README.md

 # tiddlymark

 A server-based [TiddlyWiki](https://tiddlywiki.com/) distribution for improved Markdown support.
+Obviously, this makes liberal use of code loosely adapted from TiddlyWiki's source.

 Most of the codebase is a collection of TiddlyWiki plugins designed to make things a little friendlier for folks from the mainstream JS and web dev ecosystems.

-The rest is composed of a few generic scripts to generate the plugin files and some half-baked TS types for TiddlyWiki as a whole.
+The rest is composed of a few scripts to generate the plugin files and some half-baked TS types for TiddlyWiki as a whole.

+### Running the server

+I have no intention to get much of this running on the client; it operates with the assumption that you're running TiddlyWiki from localhost.

+Some peculiarities in how TiddlyWiki handles file loading/deserialization make custom deserializers inordinately difficult; these behaviors needed to be overwritten at the JS level.

+To get everything running properly, you'll need to run the CLI script in `bin/serve` or use the `tiddlymark` script.
+The updated CLI will add all the plugins in `./wiki/plugins`, create a deserializer tiddler if necessary and boot the server, using the user's git username as the wiki's anonymous username.

 ### Included plugins